-R CODES REPLACE REMAIN

-K CODES Volume 1, Clause 5.5 replaces Clause 5.2.2 C2 of the R Codes Volume 1. -

-Local Housing Objectives Deemed-to-Comply

-Development which preserves and enhances the visual character of the existing C5.5.1 Garages which are 50% or less than the width of the lot. streetscape and minimises the visual impact of the garage.
-C5.5.2 For lots less than 10 metres wide, garages which are a maximum of 4 metres wide.
+R CODES REPLACE REMAIN K CODES Volume 1, Clause 5.5 replaces Clause 5.2.2 C2 of the R Codes Volume 1. - Local Housing Objectives Deemed-to-Comply P5.5.1 Development which preserves and enhances the visual character of the existing streetscape and minimises the visual impact of the garage.
+C5.5.1 C5.5.2 g